Skip to content

 • Ron

-It’s been a Tour de France that has shown records matched (and hopefully eclipsed), and today, Tadej Pogacar made his own little bit of history by becoming the first rider ever to win back to back summit finishes in the yellow jersey
+It’s been a Tour France that has shown records matched (and hopefully eclipsed), and today, Tadej Pogacar made his own little bit of history by becoming the first rider ever to win to back summit finishes in the yellow jersey

-After yesterday’s success on the Col du Portet, the UAE Team Emirates leader also saw success today in Luz Ardiden, coming first over the Col du Tourmalet which came close to the halfway point.
+After yesterday’s success on the Col du Portet, the UAE Team leader also saw success today in Luz Ardiden, coming first over the Col du Tourmalet which came close to the halfway point.

 “The stage was very tough, already on the Tourmalet the pace was high,” said Pogačar at the finish.
 “I concentrated and was waiting for the last climb, where I gave my all.
 I’m speechless.
 After what happened yesterday I’m so happy to have done it again.
 As for Saturday’s time trial, I can say that time trials are a discipline in which I have always done quite well in, but it is also true that I can have a bad day, but I still have a good advantage in the standings, I am confident.”